szhbest/VanillaJS-Simple-Social-Media/README.md

 If you want more help getting started, you can see the Monday Week 5 Live Lecture.

 To work with your frontend code locally with the web server, you will have to run another web server to serve the frontend.
-To do this, in you rproject folder you can run:
+To do this, in the `Vanilla-Simple-Social-Media` folder you can run:

-`$ python3 -m http.server`
+`$ python3 -m http.server port_number`

+port_number here is whatever you like, like 1234, 2345, ...

-This will start up a second HTTP server where if you navigate to `http://localhost:8000` (or whatever URL it provides) it will run your `index.html`
+Then this will start up a second HTTP server where if you navigate to `http://localhost:port_number` (port_number is what you provide before) it will run your `index.html`

 ### 2.1.
-Milestone 1 - Registration & Login (15%)
+Milestone 1 - Registration & Login

 This focuses on the basic user interface to register and log in to the site.